Ipotrick/Daxa/README.md

 Daxa's interface is quite close to Vulkan but much simplified.
 Some central abstractions make it much more convenient to use.

-The two most intresting features that set daxa appart from other abstractions the fully bindless shader ressources and its render graph.
+The two most intresting features that set daxa appart from other abstractions are the fully bindless shader ressources and the render graph.

 The original goal of Daxa was to have a GPU library that was as easy (or easier) to use than OpenGL, while gaining access the great power of the Vulkan API for gpu driven work.
 I am happy to say that for me (and others) it achieves that goal.